jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 **Thank you for calling claims, my name is Peter, how can I help you?**

-Insurance broker looking for an update on a rental car status.
+An insurance broker looking for an update on a rental car status.
+I can help you with that.
+5 mins.
+Approve additional rental days if there was a mistake somewhere or the call goes too long.

 **BEEP.**

+**Thank you for calling claims, my name is Peter, how can I help you?**

-Property claim.
-Insured is unhappy and wants to speak to a manager.
+You're calling to discuss a property claim.
+You are unhappy and want to speak to a manager.
 Escalation.
+I'm going to the property department soon.
+It going to be so much better.

+**BEEP.**

 **Thank you for calling claims.**